mariacflorenza/ComputerVision-FlowNet/README.md

 Replace path/to/image/folder with the path to your image folder and path/to/pretrained/model.pth with the path to your pre-trained FlowNet model.

 ## Results
+You can find the all the results within the "results" folder.